gwuhaolin/chrome-pool/README.md

   - `tabId`: chrome tab id.
   - `protocol`: chrome remote control protocol.

 4. use protocol to control tab:
 ```js
 const { Page,Target,Network,...} = protocol;
 ```
-protocol detail use see [chrome-devtools-protocol doc](https://chromedevtools.github.io/devtools-protocol/).
+protocol detail use see [chrome-devtools-protocol doc](https://chromedevtools.github.io/devtools-protocol/). all protocol required be enable before use has been enable by chrome-pool.

 5. after use a tab release it to pool:
 ```js
 chromeTabsPoll.release(tabId);
 ```
-`release` will all resource used by this tab include removeAllListeners.
+`release` will all resource used by this tab include removeAllListeners, so you don't need to removeListener by yourself.

 6. show chrome